dbusn/hart-backend/README.md

 ## Installation
 This will run through a full fledged installation using a pip virtual environment.
 0. FOLLOW STEPS CAREFULLY!
 1. Make sure you have Python 3.7 installed and ready to go (python 3.8 is not guaranteed to work.
-Tip: if you have different python versions installe (check with command `py --list`), you can specify version in the following way: `py file.py -3.7-64`, using pip with `py -3.7-64 -m pip install packagename` ).
+Tip: if you have different python versions installe (check with command `python --list`), you can specify version in the following way: `python file.py -3.7-64`, using pip with `python -3.7-64 -m pip install packagename` ).
 2. Have a folder to store all software in (henceforth called `<root>\`)
 3. Clone this repository in `<root>/` (this creates `<root>\backend\`)
 4. Also in `<root>/`, clone pybluez (https://github.com/pybluez/pybluez.git) (this creates `<root>\pybluez\`)